jcbrill/scons-prototypes/scons/scons-issue-4656/docs/scons-gh4656-jcbrill-c01.md

 <!--- ${\color{#00C500} \normalsize GREEN}$ -->
 <!--- ${\normalsize NORMAL}$ -->

-> [!CAUTION]
-> This comment is under construction and will continue to be edited until complete. \
-> A local document is being used to develop the content prior to editing/updating this comment. \
-> *This admonition will be removed once all of intended information is presented.*

 The intent of this post is to document some of the existing issues and limitations of the *CConditionalScanner*, and to a lesser extent, the *CScanner*.

 ***Please report any erroneous assumptions, interpretations, and conclusions.***